Date of Award

 Implications: This project reveals that most nurse practitioners working in emergency settings care for a variety of ESI Level 4 and Level 5 acuity patients in metropolitan and urban regions.
 As the utilization of nurse practitioners in emergency settings increases, the need for well-educated, academically prepared nurse practitioners in emergency care will become greater.
 Aligning graduate-level academic preparation, increasing continuing education offerings in emergency care, targeting advanced practice competencies, and supporting secondary certification in the specialty in accordance with the APRN Consensus Model, are essential.
 Future interdisciplinary research targeting the NP role in the ED is warranted.

 Bevan, Jeffrey L., "The Contemporary Use of Nurse Practitioners in U.S. Emergency Departments" (2015).
-Doctoral Theses.
+Doctor of Nursing Practice Scholarly Projects.
 6.